 - Professional Development Center

 Individual Development Plans (IDPs) provide a planning process that identifies both professional development needs and career objectives.
 Furthermore, IDPs serve as a communication tool between individuals and their mentors.

 IDPs include long-term career options one wishes to pursue and the necessary tools to meet these, and short-term needs to improve current performance.
 IDPs are an important part of postdoctoral mentoring, and summaries of trainee experiences provide information to training grant reviewers.

-The recommended method for completing the IDP is myIDP. myIDP is a unique, web-based career-planning tool tailored to meet the needs of PhD students and postdocs in the sciences.
+The recommended method for completing the IDP is myIDP (for science careers, for other careers, see below). myIDP is a unique, web-based career-planning tool tailored to meet the needs of PhD students and postdocs in the sciences.

 Paper Template Option:

-- Postdoctoral Individual Development Plan Instructions (PDF)
+- Postdoctoral Individual Development Plan Instructions

 - Sample Postdoc Trainee Individual Development Plan